Unbroken

 This image belongs to The Heart of the Wild.
 I do not photograph wildlife to document it.
 I photograph it because the natural world shows us things about ourselves if we watch closely enough.
 Sometimes the lesson is in a mother carrying her cub.
 Sometimes it is in four young cheetahs playing at the base of a tree.
 And sometimes it is in a wounded lion who will not stop walking.

-Limited edition of 12 across two sizes.
+Limited edition of 21 across four sizes.
 Each size is individually numbered.

 Archival pigment print on Hahnemühle fine art paper